cnidaire/Master1_Internship/report.md

 ## Implementation with Python
 ### Improving the database
-The goal was to use the current database and then by extracting the unannotated sequences, make a BLAST using NCBI (XXX ref) and extract sequences with a relevant alignment and then enrich the database with it.
+The goal was to use the current database and then by extracting the unannotated sequences, make a BLAST [@altschul_basic_1990] using NCBI and extract sequences with a relevant alignment and then enrich the database with it.

 However, it appears to be a bad idea because: